 South Florida boasts one of the more culturally and ecologically diverse destinations in the world.
 Its subtropical climate attracts and supports life of all kinds, from the colorful coral ecosystems of Biscayne Bay to the subtle grandeur of the Everglades’ river of grass that spills into it.
 Miami’s diversity and reputation as a global metropolis is an ideal laboratory for exploring the ecological, cultural, and social dimensions of landscape architecture and urban design.
 FIU’s Department of Landscape Architecture + Environmental and Urban Design calls this place home.

-Our fully-accredited Master of Landscape Architecture degree includes two tracks that allow students to enter as Freshmen, or with an Associates’ degree, a non-professional undergraduate degree, or a professional Bachelors’s degree in a design field.
+Our fully-accredited Master of Landscape Architecture degree includes two tracks that allow students to enter as Freshmen, or with an Associates degree, a non-professional undergraduate degree, or a professional Bachelors degree in a design field.
 Our Master of Arts in Urban Design is a post-professional degree for design professionals who seek to expand their expertise.

-With robust job growth and impressive salaries forecast for the next decade, landscape architecture and urban design offer exceptional professional opportunities for students who want to make the world better through creative design and environmental stewardship.
+Landscape architecture and urban design at FIU offer exceptional professional and academic opportunities for students who want to make the world better through creative design and environmental stewardship.

 Roberto Rovira, RLA, ASLA